MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/troubleshoot-azure-files.md

 > Error Code: BMSUserErrorConflictingProtectionOperation
 > Error Message: Another configure protection operation is in progress for this item.

-Wait for the previous modify policy operation to finish and retry at a later time.
+Wait for the previous modify policy operation to finish and retry later.

 ### BMSUserErrorObjectLocked - Another operation is in progress on the selected item

 > Error Code: BMSUserErrorObjectLocked
 > Error Message: Another operation is in progress on the selected item.

-Wait for the other in-progress operation to complete and retry at a later time.
+Wait for the other in-progress operation to complete and retry later.

 ## Common Soft Delete Related Errors